 REPORTING TO THE UNIVERSITY

-You can report misconduct to the university by filing online, or by calling or going into the Dean of Students office.
+You can report misconduct to the university by filing online, or by calling the deputies trained to help who are identified below.
 You do not need to disclose any personal information.

-We know reporting can be difficult, so before reporting you can also contact the Dean of Students office to ask for help with understanding all of your options.
+We know reporting can be difficult, so before reporting you can ask for help with understanding all of your options.
 More information about the process is available so you can choose the best course for yourself.
-You can also ask faculty or trusted staff to help you report.
+You can also ask faculty, trusted staff or our Title IX team to help you report.

 Important— Limited Amnesty

-While the University does not condone underage drinking, drug use, or violation of other University rules/policies, it considers reporting sexual misconduct and intimate partner violence to be of paramount importance.
-To encourage such reporting and adjudication of sexual misconduct and intimate partner violence, The University of Akron extends limited amnesty to complainants, respondents, witnesses.
-The University will generally not seek to hold the student responsible for a violation of the law (e.g., underage drinking) or Code of Student Conduct during the period immediately surrounding the sexual misconduct or intimate partner violence.
+While the University does not condone underage drinking, drug use, or violation of other University rules/policies, it considers reporting gender-based misconduct to be of paramount importance.
+To encourage such reporting and adjudication of such conduct, The University of Akron will extend limited amnesty to complainants, respondents, and witnesses.
+The University will generally not seek to hold the student responsible for a non-violent violation of the law or the Code of Student Conduct, such as personal use of alcohol or drugs, during the time period immediately surrounding the reported behaviors prohibited by the gender-based misconduct protocol.